 Whether we're joking with friends, expressing affection, or speaking before the public, our voices let our personalities shine through.
 ALS can rob patients of their voices.
 Weakened muscles in the mouth and throat produce slurred speech.
 Muscles that support breathing weaken, reducing volume.
 But, voice amplification systems and speech synthesizers make it possible for ALS patients with weakened voices to say their piece.

-The synthesized voices used by Augmentative and Alternative Communication (AAC) devices, though, may feel limiting in terms of output speed, pacing, volume, and tone, and make it difficult to convey emotions and personality.
+The synthesized voices used by Augmentative and Alternative Communication (AAC) devices, though, may feel limiting regarding output speed, pacing, volume, and tone, and make it difficult to convey emotions and personality.

 With the help of AAC devices, writing of all kinds (autobiographies, business documents, novels, and educational guides) can be realized by anyone living with ALS.

 This extends to the internet.
 ALS patients can create websites to teach and inspire others thanks to voice activation programs, voice recognition software, and eye-tracking technology.
 Patients can stay involved by educating others in their fields of interest, or by providing insight into the experience of living with ALS.

 Whatever your purpose, technology offers a way to communicate your passions to a wide audience

 An essential part of being human is the desire and ability to create.
 Fortunately, in most cases a combination of alternative methods and technology can help ALS patients express themselves creatively.